-4. General and Light Industrial Uses
+3. General and Light Industrial Uses

-At its discretion, Council may permit a general or industrial use that is clearly accessory to agriculture or mineral working or that meets the following criteria:
+At its discretion, Council may permit a general or industrial use that is accessory to an agricultural or mineral working use, or that meets the following criteria:

-- (a) The use is unsuitable for a built-up area by reason of appearance, noise, vibration, smell, fumes, smoke, grit, soot, ash, dust, or glare. - (b) The use requires large outdoor areas for open storage and handling of materials, goods, and equipment. - (c) The use is capable of being serviced by on-site water and sewage services. - (d) The use can be screened from public streets and lands designated for urban uses. - (e) The use generates low volumes of traffic. - (f) The use will have no deleterious effects on the environment. - (g) The use does not include warehousing, wholesale, or retail activities. - (h) The use will be subject to such other terms and conditions as deemed appropriate by Council.
+- (a) The use is unsuitable for a built-up area by reason of appearance, noise, vibration, smell, fumes, smoke, grit, soot, ash, dust, or glare. - (b) The use requires large outdoor areas for open storage and handling of materials, goods, and equipment. - (c) The use is capable of being serviced by on-site water and sewage services. - (d) The use can be screened from public streets and lands designated for urban uses.

+- (e) The use generates low volumes of traffic. - (f) The use will have no deleterious effects on the environment. - (g) The use does not include warehousing, wholesale, or retail activities. - (h) The use will be subject to such other terms and conditions as deemed appropriate by Council.

-5. Hazardous and Noxious Uses
+4. Hazardous and Noxious Uses

-Council can restrict the development or location of any use or activity that might release or emit a hazardous or noxious substance that would affect neighbouring properties.
+Council may restrict the development or location of any use or activity that might release or emit a hazardous or noxious substance that would affect neighbouring properties.

-6. Outdoor Markets and Shops
+5. Outdoor Markets and Shops

-At its discretion, Council may permit an outdoor market or shop as an accessory use to a bonafide farm, campground, or recreational open space use, provided that Council deems that the proposed use will be integral and complementary to the main use.
+At its discretion, Council may permit an outdoor market or shop as an accessory use to a commercial agricultural use, campground, or recreational open space use, provided that Council deems that the proposed use will be integral and complementary to the main use.